undefinedlabs/scope-docs/docs/python-installation.md

 > If using `gevent`, make sure monkey patching happens *before* installing the Scope agent

-After this, you can run your tests as you normally do, for example using `pytest` or `python -m unittest` commands.
+After this, you can run your tests as you normally do (for example using `pytest` or `python -m unittest` commands).

 ## CI provider configuration

-The following environment variables (or parameters passed to `scope-run`) need to be configured in your CI provider:
+The following environment variables need to be configured in your CI provider:

 | Environment variable  | Description                                            |
 |-----------------------|--------------------------------------------------------|